mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 Hardware Installation
 ---------------------
+It's very important to follow the right pin configuration to prevent damage to your Pi.

   * `RST Pin` - Connect to GPIO 2 (RPI pin 3)
   * `PWR Pin` - Connect to GPIO 3 (RPI pin 5)